Compare EV charging costs by solar, off-peak, controlled load and general rates

-Off-peak tariffs generally support charging from 10pm-7am each night (see Time Of Use periods for your network).
+Traditionally off-peak tariffs support charging from 10pm-7am each night (see Time Of Use periods for your network) with an increasing number of networks supporting off-peak tariffs in the middle of the day to take advantage of lower network utilisation and lower generation prices due to low cost solar.
 That’s plenty of time to fully charge your EV using its onboard charger at full power.
 Controlled loads are turned on by your electricity network and are available from 6-16 hours per day depending on the tariff and network.

 Controlled Loads rates are only shown where that network supports charging EVs on that controlled load tariff and via a dedicated circuit (hard-wired to a fixed charging station).
 The specific controlled load tariff is shown in brackets in the table above.
 General/anytime and off-peak tariffs allow portable or fixed charging stations to be plugged into general purpose electrical sockets providing greater flexibility than charging stations hard-wired to a dedicated controlled load circuit.